Team Asay

 My photo

-Team Asay consists of Amy, Aaron and a team of kids, Bodi 14, Noah 12, Clara 9 and Ireland 6.
+Clan Asay consists of Amy, Aaron and our four kids, Bodhi, Noah, Clara and Ireland.
 Loving and living life to it's fullest no matter what the twists and turns are in our journey.
 We always have each other!

 Monday, March 31, 2014